AlephVault/unity-boilerplate-galium/README.md

-# A WindRose boilerplate for Unity
+# A NetRose and EVMGames boilerplate for Unity

 This is a boilerplate project.
-It includes NetRose and all the required dependencies, and will be tagged with local or specific versions of those dependency packages.
+It includes EVMGames/NetRose and all the required dependencies, and will be tagged with local or specific versions of those dependency packages.

 Unity version
 -------------